jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 <iframe src="https://www.youtube.com/embed/6dLZuYvoO3Q?si=AU5dmB3Q09B3flJD" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 A few summers ago my friend and collaborator [Josh Foers](https://www.joshfoersgameaudio.co.uk/) and I had the unique oportunity to record in a craft brewery here in Sheffield.
-As you can hear, we managed to capture some excellent material which we have both made use of in various projects since.
+As you can hear in the video, we managed to capture some excellent material which we have both made use of in various projects since.

 <div class="gallery" data-columns="2">
     <img src="/images/jono/braime75_4.JPG">